Be safe at the ATM

 When using your debit card at an ATM or other point-of-sale device, such as a store check-out, gas pump or unmanned parking kiosk, be sure to:

 - Pick a safe ATM.
-Use one located near the center of a building; corners create a blind spot.
 Pick a machine located in a public, well-lit location free of shrubbery and partitions or dividers.

 - Prepare your ATM transaction before you approach the machine.
 Have your ATM card out, any necessary forms completed, and know your PIN.

 - Examine the machine closely for illegal devices.
-Card or cash-trapping devices need to be glued or taped to the card reader or cash dispenser.
+While the latest version of skimming devices are virtually undetectable, older card or cash-trapping devices need to be glued or taped to the card reader or cash dispenser.
 Look for sticky residue that might be adhesive used by criminals to attach a device.
 Also look for scratches, damaged or crooked pieces, and loose or extra attachments on the card slot.
 On the keypad, look for keys that are hard to push down.

-- Cover your hand as you are entering your PIN.
+- Even if you can't find a camera, cover your hand as you are entering your PIN.
 This will block the view of illegally-placed cameras that may be positioned to capture your PIN, and prevent prying eyes from peeking over your shoulder.
+This is a good practice even at stores and gas stations.

 - Be aware of your surroundings as you complete your transaction.
 If another person is uncomfortably close to you, ask that person to step back.
 Be wary of anyone offering to help you, and stay alert to cars parked close.